KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 Some properties _are_ symmetrical.
 If Jan is a sibling of Scott, her brother; Scott is also a sibling of Jan.
 In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
 Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.
 But, like a tautology, they don't add new information.

-This module will discuss other ways to give properties meaning by relating them to other properties in another section.

 ### What other terms are used for properties?  ###
 There are many different contributors to the knowledge graph community.
 Properties are sometimes called *edges* (a term borrowed from solid geometry) or *arcs* (drawn from knowledge graph theory).
 Properties are similar to the *labeled link lines* of concept maps and *associations* used in creating topic maps.
 Properties are conceptually related to *relations* (knowledge graph embedding), *roles*, and *associations* (description logics).